-- (3) A nonprofit organization which is exempt from taxation under Section 501(c)(3) of the Internal Revenue Code; - (4) Cities of the first class, cities of the second class, or incorporated towns; or - (5) The contributors to the candidate's campaign. - (c) Notwithstanding the provisions of § 226(b)(1)-(4), the candidate may elect to retain from the surplus an amount as carryover funds.
+- (3) A nonprofit organization which is exempt from taxation under Section 501(c)(3) of the Internal Revenue Code; - (4) Cities of the first class, cities of the second class, or incorporated towns; or - (5) The contributors to the candidate's campaign.
+Provided that no person may receive more than the amount contributed by such person for that election. - (c) Notwithstanding the provisions of § 226(b)(1)-(4), the candidate may elect to retain from the surplus an amount as carryover funds.
 Carryover funds shall be the amount of campaign funds retained from the last election by the candidate for future use but not to exceed the annual salary, excluding expense allowances, set by Arkansas law for the office sought.
-If funds are retained pursuant to this section, they may be used as provided for in § 227 of these rules. - (d) If an unopposed candidate agrees not to solicit further campaign contributions by filing an affidavit declaring such agreement, the candidate may dispose of any surplus campaign funds prior to a general election as soon as the time has passed to declare an intent to be a write-in candidate pursuant to Ark.
+If funds are retained pursuant to this section, they may be used as provided for in § 227 of these rules. - If an unopposed candidate agrees not to solicit further campaign contributions by filing an affidavit declaring such agreement, the candidate may dispose of any surplus campaign funds prior to a general election as soon as the time has passed to declare an intent to be a write-in candidate pursuant to Ark.
 Code Ann. § 7-5-205.
 For unopposed candidates for nonpartisan judicial office, the candidate may dispose of any surplus campaign funds prior to a nonpartisan judicial general election by filing such an affidavit as soon as the time has passed to declare an intent to be a write-in candidate pursuant to Ark.
 Code Ann. § 7-10-103(d).
 The affidavit shall be filed in the office where the candidate is required to file reports of contributions received and expenditures made.
-Unopposed candidates and defeated candidates who file the affidavit are exempt from further reporting requirements provided that the affidavit contains all campaign activity not previously reported and a statement that the candidate's fund has a zero balance.
+Unopposed candidates and defeated candidates who file the affidavit are exempt from further reporting requirements provided that the affidavit contains all campaign activity not previously reported and a statement that the candidate's fund has a zero balance. - (e) Surplus campaign funds or carryover funds given to a political party caucus shall be segregated in an account separate from other caucus funds and shall not be used by the political party caucus to make a campaign contribution or to provide any personal income to any candidate who donated surplus campaign funds or carryover funds. - (f) If the candidate's campaign has not ended, disposal of surplus campaign funds is not required and the candidate may carry forward any remaining funds to the general primary election, general election, or general runoff election for that same office.